 As part of the agreement to have WCU Nursing students at their agency, some of the clinical agencies request that copies of the two step TB screening and /or criminal and child abuse forms be on file at their agency.

-be on file at their agency.
+se on me we men agency.

-I acknowledge that the above information may be sent to the necto the release of that information. cessary clinical agencies and agree
+I acknowledge that the above information may be sent to the release of that information. o the necessary clinical agencies and agree

 Name (please print)

 Signature Date